cjthedj97/blog/_posts/2024-02-14-IP-checker-cloudflare.md

 ## Conclusion

 By utilizing Cloudflare Workers, we have successfully built an IP checker page that fetches and displays the client's IP address.
-Cloudflare Workers offer a simple and cost-effective solution for running serverless code at the edge of the network.
-You can further enhance the functionality of the IP checker page by integrating additional APIs or services to gather more information about the visitor's IP address.
+Cloudflare Workers offers a simple and cost-effective solution for running serverless code at the edge of the network.

 Remember to explore the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers) for more advanced features and possibilities.
-Happy coding!